Skip to content

 • Unique ability to build intimate relationships with wild animals

-• Expert in documenting natural behaviour of predators such as leopard, hyena, cheetah, and wild dog
+• Expert in documenting natural behavior of predators like leopards, hyenas, cheetahs, and wild dogs

 The Implementation Team